Chart Color Schemes

 The level of cultural diversity witnessed in Peakhurst Heights was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Peakhurst Heights had a higher cultural diversity than most local areas, with 20.3% of its residents born overseas and 25.5% speaking languages other than English at home.
-Christianity was the predominant religion in Peakhurst Heights, accounting for 70.0% of the population, compared to 49.2% across Greater Sydney.
+Peakhurst Heights had a higher cultural diversity than most local areas, with 20.3% of its population born overseas and 25.5% speaking a language other than English at home.
+Christianity was the predominant religion in Peakhurst Heights, comprising 70.0%, compared to 49.2% across Greater Sydney.
 The top three ancestry groups were Australian (23.0%), English (21.8%), and Other (9.3%).

 Frequently Asked Questions - Diversity